Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/04/run-multiple-powershell-scripts-from-a-coordinating-powershell-script.md

     - Programming
 tags:
     - PowerShell
+description: Organize complex PowerShell tasks by calling multiple scripts from a master coordinator.
+Keep your scripts modular and maintainable.
 ---

 Having put together some individual scripts that ripped data out of an Excel spreadsheet, I decided to co-ordinate them with a co-ordinating PowerShell script that would contain my variables and call out to neat little scripts to do work.
 PowerShell gets tricky to read when it gets big, so I prefer to have a couple of smaller files doing specific things.